-Analytical Rubric for Assessing the Appropriateness of Methods and Procedures in Theses at the Time of the Thesis Defense (Circle a number) Belo ow Expectatio ons Satisfactory Exemplary 1 2 3 4 5 6 7 8 9 10 Rele vant methods a Relevant methods and The most current methods and proced ures are not us procedures are used to procedures are used to address the specific res address the specific research address the specific research objective s or the metho objectives and the application objectives and the application proced lures are incorr of the methods and procedures of the methods and procedures used or insufficiently ju is adequately justified and is clearly and carefully justified a and explained. explained. and explained.
+Analytical Rubric for Assessing the Appropriateness of Methods and Procedures in Theses at the Time of the Thesis Defense (Circle a number) E Below Expectation Satisfactory Exemplary 1 2 3 4 5 6 7 8 9 10 R Relevant methods Relevant methods and The most current methods and pro cedures are not u procedures are used to procedures are used to addr ess the specific re address the specific research address the specific research objec ctives or the metho objectives and the application objectives and the application pro cedures are inco of the methods and procedures of the methods and procedures used d or insufficiently j is adequately justified and is clearly and carefully justified and explained. explained. and explained.